apache/doris/new-docs/en/data-operate/import/import-way/binlog-load-manual.md

 ## More Help

-For more detailed syntax used by **BinLog Load**, You can enter `HELP BINLOG` in the Mysql client command line to get more help information.
+For more detailed syntax and best practices used by Binlog Load, see [Binlog Load](../../../sql-manual/sql-reference-v2/Data-Manipulation-Statements/Load/BINLOG- LOAD.html) command manual, you can also enter `HELP BINLOG` in the MySql client command line for more help information.